 3. Liev’s re-assesses the situation

 4. “Kitty isn’t growling at me, he’s scared!”

-5. Tyoma figures out how to make it less scary for kitty.
+5. Liev figures out how to make it less scary for kitty.

 A metaphor for how he sees the world.

-The insight and sensitivity of this young woman astounds me.
-I never considered how universal Tyoma’s systematic thinking is, nor did I see that his Kitty Care Cycle reflects his interaction with the world so accurately.
-In truth, our family of scientists and mathemeticians have our own Kitty Care steps and strategies to piece our way through life.
+The insight and sensitivity of this young woman astound me.
+I never considered how universal Liev’s systematic thinking is, nor did I see that his Kitty Care Cycle reflects his interaction with the world so accurately.
+In truth, our family of scientists and mathematicians have our own Kitty Care steps and strategies to piece our way through life.

 Thank you, Ms. G. Thank you for the dozens of scribbled encouragement notes write to my son.
 Thank you for reading and working hard to take my son’s perspective.
 You listen to our family and create the most robust and lively solutions.
 We appreciate you.